 8 Reasons Why You Shouldn’t Buy Engagement Rings From Chain Jewellery Stores

-Buying an engagement ring will be one of the biggest purchases of your life, And it is tempting to look for the cheapest diamond and the biggest size.
+Buying an engagement ring or nearly any form of jewellery will be a significant purchase.
+And it is tempting to look for the cheapest diamond and the biggest size.

-This article will show you just how some of these companies make money, and why you should work with designers and jewellers that care about each piece.
+This article will show how these companies make money and why you should work with designers and jewellers who care about each piece.

-Many of these brands use diamonds that have large surface areas and not too much depth (this is called table-to-depth ratio).
-These brands optimise towards making the diamond look as big as possible without considering its sparkle.
+Many of these brands optimise to make the diamond look as big as possible without considering its sparkle.
+These diamonds have large surface areas and little depth.

-These types of diamonds are called pancake diamonds (because they are so thin) and have a glassy appearance, instead of a sparkly one.
+Because they are so thin, they have a glassy appearance instead of a sparkly one.

-At Four Words, we balance table and depth (surface area to depth) so you get a sparkly diamond.
-We pick the best diamonds visible to the naked eye.
+At Four Words, we have a strict standard to ensure table and depth are balanced, ensuring you get a sparkly diamond.
+Our philosophy is to pick the best diamond visible to the naked eye.

 Our Shiny Four Words Rings